 Munroe Eagles is Director of the Canadian Studies Academic Program, a Professor of Political Science and an Adjunct Professor of Geography and American Studies at the University at Buffalo - State University of New York, where he has taught since 1989.
-Prior to coming to UB, he taught for three years at Saint Mary’s University in Halifax, Nova Scotia.
-He has a Ph.D. in Political Science from the University of California, Irvine, an MA from Queen’s University in Kingston, ON, and a BA (Hons) from Acadia University in Nova Scotia.
-In addition, he has studied at the University of Toronto and at the University of Exeter in the United Kingdom.
-At UB he has served for almost a decade as an Associate Dean in the College of Arts and Sciences.
+He obtained his PhD in Political Science from the University of California and has also studied at Queen’s University in Kingston, Acadia University in Nova Scotia, the University of Toronto and the University of Exeter in England.
 He currently serves on the editorial boards of several journals and is a member of the Executive Council of the Association of Canadian Studies in the United States.
 His primary research interests fall in the areas of Canadian electoral geography, political representation and party politics, and Canadian-American relations.
 He has published extensively on these topics, and his most recent book, co-authored with Ken Carty, is entitled Politics is Local: National Politics at the Grassroots (Oxford University Press, 2005).
 His next book, Landscapes and Landmarks of Canada: Real, Imagined, (Re)Viewed, is due to be published in 2016.

-Thierry Giasson is an associate professor in the Information and Communication Department at Université Laval, in Québec City.
-He holds a Ph.D. in Political Science from the Université de Montréal.
-Dr. Giasson is the lead investigator of the Groupe de recherche en communication politique (GRCP) at Université Laval.
-He is also a research associate at the Centre for the Study of Democratic Citizenship (CSDC) at McGill University and at the Institut Technologie de l’information et Sociétés (ITIS) at Université Laval.
+Thierry Giasson is an Associate Professor in the Information and Communication Department at Université Laval, in Québec City.
+He holds a PhD in Political Science from the Université de Montréal.
+Dr. Giasson is the Lead Investigator of the Groupe de recherche en communication politique (GRCP) at Université Laval.
+He is also a Research Associate at the Centre for the Study of Democratic Citizenship (CSDC) at McGill University and at the Institut Technologie de l’information et Sociétés (ITIS) at Université Laval.
 In 2007, Dr. Giasson was appointed Pacific Northwest-Québec Initiative Visiting Professor in Québec politics at Western Washington University in Bellingham and the University of Washington in Seattle.
 He co-edited Political Communication in Canada: Tweet Meet the Press and the Rest in 2014.

-Elisabeth Gidengil is Hiram Mills Professor in the Department of Political Science at McGill University and founding Director of the inter-university Centre for Democratic Citizenship.
-She was educated at the London School of Economics, New York University and McGill University.
-Her research focuses on voting behaviour, public opinion and political engagement, with a particular interest in gender.
-She was a member of the Canadian Election Study (CES) team from 1992 to 2008 and was the principal investigator for the 2008 CES.
-She is a former Shorenstein Fellow in the Press, Politics and Public Policy at Harvard University and a former president of the Canadian Political Science Association.
-She was a member of the national advisory committee for the Canadian Democratic Audit and is currently an elected member of the Planning Committee of the Comparative Study of Electoral Systems Project and the Steering Committee of the European Consortium for Political Research Standing Group on Public Opinion and Voting Behavior.
-She has authored or co-authored numerous books and articles, including Making Representative Democracy Work, The Challenge of Direct Democracy, Unsteady State, Anatomy of a Liberal Victory, and Citizens.
+Elisabeth Gidengil is Hiram Mills Professor in the Department of Political Science at McGill University and Founding Director of the inter-university Centre for the Study of Democratic Citizenship.
+Educated at the London School of Economics, New York University and McGill University, her research interests include political engagement and democratic citizenship, voting behaviour and public opinion, and biopolitics.
+She was the co-investigator for five Canadian Election Studies, and principal investigator for the 2008 CES.
+She is a former Shorenstein Fellow of the Media, Politics and Public Policy at the Harvard Kennedy School and a former President of the Canadian Political Science Association.
+She was a member of the National Advisory Committee for the Canadian Democratic Audit, and was a co-winner of the Ithiel de Sola Pool Award for the best paper on political communication presented at the 1993 Annual Meeting of the American Political Science Association.
+She has authored or co-authored numerous books and articles, including Gender and Social Capital, Anatomy of a Liberal Victory and Citizens.

-Alfred Hermida is a digital media scholar, journalism educator and online news pioneer.
-Since 2006, he has been an assistant professor at the Graduate School of Journalism.
+Alfred Hermida is the Director of the University of British Columbia’s Graduate School of Journalism.
 His research principally concerns the implications of digital technologies for journalistic practices, social media and emerging genres of journalism.
-Through his research at UBC, and his earlier work at the BBC, he has built an international reputation as an authority on new media, with his work appearing in Journalism Practice and New Media and Society.
-His research interests include participatory journalism, social media and emerging genres of digital journalism.
-An award-winning journalist who served for four years as a Middle East correspondent, Hermida is a 16-year veteran of the BBC and was a founding news editor of the BBC News website in 1997.
-He has also written for The Wall Street Journal, The Times of London, The Guardian and NPR.
+Through his research at UBC, and earlier work at the BBC, he has built an international reputation as an authority on new media, with his work appearing in Journalism Practice and New Media and Society.
+He was awarded the 2015 National Business Book Award for his book Tell Everyone: Why We Share and Why It Matters.
+Professor Hermida is a 16-year veteran of the BBC and was a founding news editor of the BBC News website in 1997.
+He has also written for the Wall Street Journal, The Times of London, the Guardian and NPR.
 He won a 2010 Canadian Online Publishing Award for best blog for Reportr.net, and also received an Excellence in New Communication Award in 2013 from the Society for New Communication Research.

 Royce Koop is an Associate Professor at the University of Manitoba, specializing in Canadian politics.
-He was previously an SSHRC Postdoctoral Fellow in the Department of Political Science at Carleton University.
-Prior to coming to Carleton he was the Skelton-Clark Postdoctoral Fellow at Queen’s University (2010-11) and the University Postdoctoral Fellow at Memorial University (2009-10).
-He received a PhD in political science from the University of British Columbia in 2009.
+He was previously an SSHRC Postdoctoral Fellow in the Department of Political Science at Carleton University, the Skelton-Clark Postdoctoral Fellow at Queen’s University in 2010-11 and the University Postdoctoral Fellow at Memorial University in 2009-10.
+He received a PhD in Political Science from the University of British Columbia in 2009.
 His primary research interests are in the areas of political parties, Canadian politics, constituency campaigns, and the politics of federations and other multi-level states.
 He has contributed to the American Journal of Political Science and Canadian Public Policy, and co-edited Parties, Elections and the Future of Canadian Politics in 2013.
 He is also the author of Grassroots Liberals: Organizing for Local and National Politics (UBC Press, 2011).

-Lawrence Leduc is Professor of Political Science at the University of Toronto (CANADA) and currently Visiting Professor at the John F. Kennedy Institute for North American Studies at the Free University of Berlin.
-His publications include The Politics of Direct Democracy, Comparing Democracies (with Richard G. Niemi and Pippa Norris) and Dynasties and Interludes: Past and Present in Canadian Electoral Politics (with Jon H. Pammett, Judith I. McKenzie and André Turcotte) as well as articles on voting, elections and related topics in North American and European Political Science journals.
+Lawrence Leduc is Professor of Political Science at the University of Toronto.
+His publications include The Politics of Direct Democracy, Comparing Democracies (with Richard G. Niemi and Pippa Norris) and Dynasties and Interludes: Past and Present in Canadian Electoral Politics (with Jon H. Pammett, Judith I. McKenzie and Andre Turcotte) as well as articles on voting, elections and related topics in North American and European Political Science journals.
 He is a frequent political commentator for CTV Newsworld, and has covered various election specials for CTV, CBC and TV Ontario.

-Alex Marland is an Assistant Professor with the Department of Political Science at Memorial University.
+Alex Marland is an Associate Professor with the Department of Political Science at Memorial University.
 His research is focused primarily on Canadian politics, public policy, electioneering and political communication.
 He was the lead editor of Political Communication in Canada, published in 2014, and co-edits the UBC Press series Communication, Strategy and Politics.
 His next book, Brand Command: Canadian Politics and Democracy in the Age of Message Control, is to be published in 2016.
 Dr. Marland has also worked in the public, private and political sectors in capacities that exposed him to the practice of media relations, opinion research and governance.

 Jon H. Pammett

 Nick Ruderman is a PhD candidate in the Department of Political Science at the University of Toronto.
 He received his MA from Queen’s University and his BA from McGill University.
-His areas of specialization are Canadian and comparative politics, with an emphasis on public opinion, political participation, and interest group politics.
-His training in quantitative methods includes coursework at the Inter-University Consortium for Political and Social Research (ICPSR) at the University of Michigan in 2009 and 2010.
+His areas of specialization are Canadian and comparative politics, with an emphasis on perceptions of corruption and political representation, electoral politics and political trust.
+His training in quantitative methods includes coursework at the Inter-University Consortium for Political and Social Research at the University of Michigan in 2009 and 2010.
 He contributed to the 2014 publication Canadian Democracy from the Ground Up: Perceptions and Performance.